-- Formal and informal IP rights (appropriability regimes) - Patenting procedures and renewals - Ownership and reassignments - · Counterfeits, patent quality, infringement and litigation
+- Formal and informal IP rights (appropriability regimes) - Patenting procedures and renewals

+Engineering Tripos Part IIB, 4E1: Innovation & Strategic Management of Intellectual Property, 2021-22 Published on CUED undergraduate teaching (https://teaching21-22.eng.cam.ac.uk)
-• Patent databases, search strategies and indicators for analysing patent data (patent landscaping and mining)

-• Technology foresight, intelligence, understanding competitors and identifying weak signals (emerging and disruptive technologies)

-• AI, machine and deep learning approaches for IP analytics
+- Ownership and reassignments - · Counterfeits, patent quality, infringement and litigation - Patent databases, search strategies and indicators for analysing patent data (patent landscaping and mining) - Technology foresight, intelligence, understanding competitors and identifying weak signals (emerging and disruptive technologies) - AI, machine and deep learning approaches for IP analytics

-3. Technology, strategic and economic value as fundamental concept for effective IP management (Guest speaker: World Intellectual Property Organisation - WIPO)
+3. Technology, strategic and economic value as fundamental concept for effective IP management (Guest speaker from World Intellectual Property Organisation - WIPO tbc)

 This session introduces students to the concept of value with its various dimensions, established as well as emerging approaches for valuing intangible assets.
-Being able to put a "price tag" on an intellectual assets is as fundamental to firms' making decision than knowing what tangible assets are worth, but just a tiny little bit more challenging.
+Being able to put a "price tag" on an intellectual assets is as fundamental to firms' making decison than knowing what tangible assets are worth, but just a tiny little bit more challenging.

-- The concept of value and value dimensions (strategic, economic, technological) - The value of data in the AI age - · Established and emerging valuation approaches for intangible assets
+- The concept of value and value dimensions (strategic, economic, technological) - The value of data in the AI age - Established and emerging valuation approaches for intangible assets